-The Vellfire 2.5L is the entry level variant in UMW Toyota Motor’s range of premium MPVs.
+The Vellfire 2.5L (priced at RM355,000 on-the-road with GST and insurance) is the entry level variant in UMW Toyota Motor’s range of premium MPVs.

 The new Vellfire takes on the ‘Bold and Fearless’ design theme and the front fascia sets it apart from its bigger sibling the Alphard by the large Toyota logo and chunky horizontal slats.

 It is fitted with LED daytime running lights and another distinction is the rear combination lamps on the Vellfire are C-shaped.

 The dual linear illuminations of the lamps of the Vellfire also mirror the two-section headlamps at the front for a touch of symmetry.